 I am quite happy with the performance improvement to my WordPress hosting in Azure.
 After I put all the measure for performance improvement

 Change default application settings Create .user.ini to override php.ini settings Use AutoOptimize plugin (and web cache) Use CDN as reverse proxy cache Read my previous blog here - blog.libinuko.com/2017/11/23/troubleshooting-wordpress-multisite-hosting-in-azure/.
 I analyse from the report that actually there are room for improvement in the image processing.
+With current configuration, all image processing will be done in the Azure hosting, and all of images will be served from my Azure app services.

 Hosting single site WordPress in Azure is straight forward.
 With few clicks in Azure portal, your blog will be up and running easily.
 While moving my blog to Azure I face issues but managed to resolve it.
 So let see the issues: